 At level 99, cutting down sulliuscep trees grants you 100,000-110,000k xp/h.

 If you want to go for a more chill and afk OSRS Woodcutting training, you may switch to redwood trees at level 90.
 This provides less xp/h – at 99 the xp rate is around 65,000-70,000.
 Cutting down sulliusceps grants 97k xp/h at level 90, while redwood trees give only around 55,000-60,000.
 However, the process requires very little attention and can easily be tackled while doing something else at the same time.

 You can find two Redwood trees in the Woodcutting Guild directly up the ladders west of the Magic trees.
 They are huge, so don’t worry about them being just two.

 There are various OSRS Woodcutting boosts you can use to up your level.

 • Woodcutting Guild – joining the Woodcutting Guild is available only for members.
+Was this reason you wanted to see a woodcutting guide osrs in the first place?
 The guild is located in the south-western part of Hosidius and in order for you to enter it, you must have at least level 60 Woodcutting and 75% Hosidius favour.
 If you’re training OSRS Woodcutting inside the guild, you receive an invisible +7 level boost to your level.
 This stack all the visible boosts you may already have, such as the +3 from using the dragon’s axe special attack.
 However, the Woodcutting Guild boost doesn’t allow you to make actions which are outside of your actual level.

 • Axeman’s folly – gives +1 OSRS Woodcutting boost if you consume it but lowers your strength and atack by 3.
 You need 49 level of Cooking to brew it.